-Recovery for family members — meaning to really let go of the worry, fear and angst over a loved one’s substance abuse or addiction, to forgive them and oneself for the insanity the disease caused in one’s life, to really understand what it means to set boundaries and let go of trying to control others and outcomes — IS entirely possible.
+Recovery for family members of addicts and alcoholics — meaning to really let go of the worry, fear and angst over a loved one’s substance abuse or addiction, to forgive them and oneself for the insanity the disease caused in one’s life, to really understand what it means to set boundaries and let go of trying to control others and outcomes — IS entirely possible.
 Here’s another part of my story that may help you on your road to recovery as a family member of someone who abuses or is addicted to drugs or alcohol.
 It takes time – I won’t pretend it doesn’t.
 But even as it’s happening, there is a great deal of relief and joy to be had – especially when we have the tools and better understandings to take it One Day at a Time…

 _____________________________